mnicolasvega/ncommander/README.md

+(under development)

+---

-# Commander
+# ncommander

-Commander is a task scheduler framework for Python.
+ncommander is a task scheduler framework for Python.
 It is built for flexibility and extensibility.

 ## Features

+- Custom python task creation
+- Docker container management
+- UI output
-- Task scheduler
+- Resources management